fzaiser/genfer/README.md

 * Log in with user name `user` and password `123`.
 * All dependencies are already installed on the VM.
 * Guest extensions are installed, so you should be able to copy and paste between the host and the guest system.
-* Make sure that the keyboard layout "en" (English US), not "de", is selected (top right of the screen, next to the network indicator etc.).
+* Make sure that the correct keyboard layout ("en": English US), is selected (top right of the screen, next to the network indicator etc.).

 **Hardware requirements**: The VM was tested on a laptop computer with a 13th Gen Intel® Core™ i7-1365U × 12 processor and 16.0 GB RAM, running Ubuntu 22.05.05.
 Similar hardware should also be able to run this artifact.